sdsc-hpc-students/sdsc-hpc-students.github.io/supercomputing_club.md

 ### Who are we?

 We are the UCSD Supercomputing Club.
-This club exists to provide exposure to Supercomputers and High Performance Computing to interested students.
+This club exists to provide exposure to Supercomputers and High-Performance Computing to interested students.
+It is a club formed by students and run by students.
-The field of High Performance Computing (HPC) spans many domains outside in Scientific Computing including Applied Math, Physics, Biology, and Data and Environmental Sciences.
+The Supercomputing club is also a collaboration between University of California students who are members of the Supercomputing Club and the San Diego Supercomputer Center (SDSC) High Performance Computing Students (HPC-Students) Program.
+To learn more about HPC Students, please see: [HPC Students Program](https://www.sdsc.edu/education_and_training/hpc_students.html).

-### Join the Supercomputing Club on Slack!
+### Join the SC-Club on Slack!

 If you have a ucsd.edu email address, you can join us on our Slack Workspace to get the most up to date information on the club.

 [Link to Slack](https://hpcstudentsatsdsc.slack.com)

-### What is our goal?
+### What are our goals?

+The field of High-Performance Computing (HPC) spans many domains outside in Scientific Computing including Applied Math, Physics, Biology, and Data and Environmental Sciences.
-Along the way, the group will learn concepts common in HPC including optimization, distributed computing, cloud computing, containers, GPU acceleration, and parallel code at scale.
+We plan to help club members learn concepts common in HPC, including optimization, distributed computing, cloud computing, containers, GPU acceleration, and parallel code at scale.

+The club is dedicated to supporting student interests, so we have formed a few special interest groups (SIGs), including: Systems (HPC clusters, admin); Big Data; Scientific Computing and Simulations; and others.

-Secondarily, we aim to build a team of students to compete in Student Cluster Competitions around the world.
+We also aim to help SDSC to build a team of students to compete in Student Cluster Competitions around the world.
 Last year's US competition, held at the annual supercomputing [SC'18](https://sc18.supercomputing.org) meeting in Dallas, challenged students to build, run, and optimize applications that included Deep Learning, Monte Carlo approximations, weather forecasting, and earthquake simulation.

-The Supercomputing club  is also a collaboration between University of California students who are members of the Supercomputing Club and the San Diego Supercomputer Center (SDSC) High Performance Computing Students (HPC-Students) Program.
-To learn more about HPC Students, please see: [HPC Students Program](https://www.sdsc.edu/education_and_training/hpc_students.html).
+One of the students starting the Supercomputing Club participated in the sc18 Student Cluster Competition with their community college.
+Additionally, a staff member at San Diego Supercomputer Center participated twice previously with a team from San Diego State University.
+They are both eager to help another team do the same this Fall at SC’19 in Denver, Colorado.

+For more information on the SDSCs' SCC team training plans, see the <a href="https://training.sdsc.edu/scc">SCC Information Page</a>.

 ### Who do we seek?